kristopherfana/MyEvents-API/README.md

 Once you have signed in, you can navigate to other controllers and access their endpoints.

 That's it!
 You have successfully set up a SpringBoot backend application with MySQL as the database.
-You can now explore and implement the desired functionality using the available controllers and endpoints.
+You can now explore the desired functionality using the available controllers and endpoints.